speedcontrol/nodecg-speedcontrol/README.md

 nodecg-speedcontrol, usually known as just "Speedcontrol", is a bundle for the [NodeCG](https://nodecg.dev/) broadcast graphics framework/application developed for automating tasks for speedrunning marathons, mainly changing information on overlays and updating the Twitch information.

 Some basic information:
-- Import schedules from [Horaro](https://horaro.org/) and [Oengus](https://oengus.io/) [work in progress].
+- Import schedules from [Horaro](https://horaro.org/) and [Oengus](https://oengus.io/).
-- By default, can store information on the run and the players, but can also be customised to store more if needed by advanced users.
+- By default, can store information on the run and the players, and can also be customised to store more than the default if needed by advanced users.
 - Automatically change Twitch title and/or game directory if needed.
 - Automatically feature the current player(s) on the [FrankerFaceZ](https://www.frankerfacez.com/) featured channels function below the stream.
 - Has an inbuilt timer (powered by [livesplit-core](https://github.com/LiveSplit/livesplit-core)); no need to have a seperate application open.